What is the main source of law authorising this entity form?

 Summary of any specific matters, e.g. recent or prospective major legal developments

-• For investment law, the Law abolishes the Negative Investment List, which prevented foreign investment in certain industries, and introduces a priority list, which offers incentives or tax breaks on investments in certain industries.
-The aim is to attract greater foreign & domestic investment; and
+- For investment law, the Law abolishes the Negative Investment List, which prevented foreign investment in certain industries, and introduces a priority list, which offers incentives or tax breaks on investments in certain industries.
+The aim is to attract greater foreign and domestic investment;